PhotonicsTUL/PLaSK/doc/xpl.rst

    .. xml:tag:: condtype

       Electrical conductivity type.
-In semiconductors this indicates what type of carriers :ref:`Nf` refers to.
+In semiconductors this indicates what type of carriers :xml:tag:`<Nf>` refers to.

    .. xml:tag:: cp